awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough01-prereqs.md

 1. Reconnect to your instance over RPD, and sign into the instance using the user name and password for your AWS Directory Service directory's Admin user\.

-Now that your instance has been joined to the domain, you're ready to create your Amazon FSx file system and finish the other tasks in the getting started exercise\.
+Now that your instance has been joined to the domain, you're ready to create your Amazon FSx file system\.
+You can then go on to finish the other tasks in the getting started exercise\.
 For more information, see [Getting Started with Amazon FSx](getting-started.md)\.